ipython/ipython/docs/source/development/messaging.rst

       # which is a string classifying the payload (e.g. 'pager').
       'payload' : list(dict),

-      # Results for the user_variables and user_expressions.
+      # Results for the user_expressions.
-      'user_variables' : dict,
       'user_expressions' : dict,
     }

 .. admonition:: Execution payloads

-   The notion of an 'execution payload' is different from a return value of a given set of code, which normally is just displayed on the pyout stream through the PUB socket.
+   The notion of an 'execution payload' is different from a return value of a given set of code, which normally is just displayed on the execute_result stream through the PUB socket.
 The idea of a payload is to allow special types of code, typically magics, to populate a data container in the IPython kernel that will be shipped back to the caller via this channel.
 The kernel